Chapter 11

 "What does it mean, Luke?"
 She asked, looking up at him in wonder.

 "May the Force always be with her servants who are forever united with her.
 It's in Jediese; the old language of the Jedi Knights.
 It's a long forgotten language.
-May I help you to put it on?"
-Luke said, while he took the pendant from her hand and fixed the chain at the back of her neck.
+May I help you, to put it on?"
+Luke said, while he took the pendant from her hand and fixed the chain at the back of her neck. "

-"Liane, I absolutely don't understand, how you can recognize this as a Jedi-pendant?
+"Liane, I absolutely don't understand how you can recognize this as a Jedi-pendant?
 Where did you get that knowledge?
 Have you learned the old Jedi language on Morantan?
 I can't imagine that your father ... ", He said still sounding surprised.

 Liane fingers touched the pendant as she put it under her tunic.
 She looked at him with sparkling eyes.

-"... told me about the Jedi-pendant or that old language", She said and laughed, "Oh, no, he didn't, nor did any of my teachers, he brought to Morantan to instruct me, taught me the meaning of those words.
+"... told me about the Jedi-pendant or that old language", She said and laughed, "Oh, no, he didn't, nor did any of my teachers who he brought to Morantan to instruct me, taught me the meaning of those words.
 My father wouldn't have allowed me to gain any knowledge of the Jedi Knights.
 They were the most dangerous enemies of the empire, he always told me".

 After some moments she continued thoughtfully and slowly as she recalled things of her past.

 "My father always was reprimanding me as I questioned him about matters he didn't want to talk about, or which annoyed him.
 I've often asked him to tell me more about my mother, but he never answered any of my questions.
 He simply didn't want to talk about her, I think.
-I guess, she had died in an accident or so, and he still was regretting her death.
+I guess, she had died in an accident or so, and he still mourned her death.
 When I became older, I often argued with him, for I didn't took his reluctant behavior and blunt refusals to answer my questions for granted anymore.
-I remember he scolded at me and sometimes he punished me for being too curious and tenacious.
+I remember he rebuked me and sometimes he punished me for being too curious and tenacious.
 He also became outraged if he discovered I had left my rooms and had been roaming the imperial stronghold in secret, looking for unknown hidden places to discover".

 Again she was silent for a few moments.
-Luke didn't disturb her for her words gave him an insight on how her life had been under the regime of his father.
+Luke didn't disturb her for her words gave him an slight insight on how her life had been under the regime of his father.

-"A few months before he told me about you and the old Order the Jedi Knights, I had found a very old, weathered trunk in an abandoned cellar some ten storeys below the ground level of the building.
+"A few months, before he told me about you and the old Order the Jedi Knights, I had found a very old, weathered trunk in an abandoned cellar some ten storeys below the ground level of the building.
 It was hidden in a far corner behind numerous messy piles of empty crates and boxes which were stacked disorderly.
 In it I found some old dark brown clothes and beige robes of different sizes and a little book.
 It was bilingual, on the left pages was a text I couldn't read, on the opposite page stood a text in Intergalactic Basic.
 I understood, that the pages in Basic had to be a translation or transcription of the opposite page.
-The last chapters of the book held several beautiful images of a gem called the Jedi-pendant.
+The last chapters of the book held several beautiful images of a pendant called the Jedi-pendant.
 That was the part I loved the most.
 I've read those chapters over and over again.
 The former owner of the book must have done the same, because the pages bore signs of intensive reading as there were a lot of scribbled notes in the margins."

 The memory of the discovery of the book brought a laugh in her eyes.